datakurre/carrot-rcc/README.md

    $ rcc.exe env new conda.yaml
    ```

-4. The hard part.
-Figure out from the logs where RCC did create the environment.
-Then copy a few files back and forth to give you access the environment and installed `carrot-rcc` and give `carrot-rcc` access to RCC with
+4. The hard part is to figure out from the logs where RCC did create the environment.
+When found, copy a few files back and forth to give you access the environment and `carrot-rcc`, and give `carrot-rcc` access to RCC:

    ```bash
    $ cp /home/user/.robocorp/live/850002f365eee60f/rcc_activate.sh .